-If PGW-C+SMF is selected and interaction with UDM, PCF and UPF is required for a UE that has 5GS subscription but does not support 5GC NAS and is accessing via EPC/E-UTRAN, the PGW-C+SMF creates unique PDU Session ID for each PDN connection of the UE.
+If PGW-C+SMF is selected and interaction with PCF and UPF is required for a UE that has an EPS subscription that allows 5GC interworking but does not support 5GC NAS and is accessing via EPC/E-UTRAN, the PGW-C+SMF creates unique PDU Session ID for each PDN connection of the UE and use any S-NSSAI associated with the APN of the PDN connection.
 The PGW-C+SMF shall not provide any 5GS related parameters to the UE.